GiantDole/Event-Platform/README.md

     - the voting should be anonymized and only visible to certain parties: to jurors, organizers, investors, and the project itself
     - only organizers should be able to review a ranking; ranking per category is anonymous to everyone else
     - which phase a project is in should be visible to everyone
+    - create a new Voting for every project, for every juror, or for every phase?
+How is voting contract structured?